RenaoYan/RenaoYan.github.io/_pages/about.md

 News
 ======
+02/2025 &emsp;One paper was accepted in IEEE J-BHI.<br />
 09/2024 &emsp;One paper was accepted in IEEE TMI.<br />
 07/2024 &emsp;One paper was accepted in ACM MM 2024.<br />
 02/2024 &emsp;Admitted to the University of Washington Ph.D. program.<br />